SyncfusionExamples/PowerPoint-Examples/Getting-started/.NET/Create-PowerPoint-presentation/README.md

     titleShape.TextBody.AddParagraph("Company History").HorizontalAlignment = HorizontalAlignmentType.Center;
     //Add description content to the slide by adding a new TextBox IShape descriptionShape = slide.AddTextBox(53.22, 141.73, 874.19, 77.70);
     descriptionShape.TextBody.Text = "IMN Solutions PVT LTD is the software company, established in 1987, by George Milton.
-The company has been listed as the trusted partner for many high-profile organizations since 1988 and got awards for quality products from reputed organizations.";
+The company has been listed as the trusted partner for many high-profile organizations
     //Add bullet points to the slide
     IShape bulletPointsShape = slide.AddTextBox(53.22, 270, 437.90, 116.32);
     //Add a paragraph for a bullet point